mfroute/halouma.github.io/index.md

 More generally, we can observe that:
 - there are clearly more points below the diagonal than on and above it
-- for the **hit rates, it doesn't matter if you're in a blue or red state**: hispanic drivers are even further below the diagonal than for black drivers.
-This means that searches on hispanic drivers have lower relative hit rates than the ones on black drivers.
+- for the **hit rates, it doesn't matter if you're in a <span style="color:Navy">blue</span> or <span style="color:Maroon">red</span> state**: hispanic drivers are even further below the diagonal than for black drivers.
+This means that **searches on hispanic drivers have lower relative hit rates** than the ones on black drivers.
-- for the **threshold**: in **red states**, we observe the same pattern, with lower threshold for hispanic drivers than for black drivers.
-In **blue states** however, we observe the same disparity for both race.
+- for the **threshold**: in **<span style="color:Maroon">red states</span>**, we observe the same pattern, with **lower threshold for hispanic drivers** than for black drivers.
+In **<span style="color:Navy">blue states</span>** however, we observe the **same disparity for both race**.

 But be careful: there are a large amount of points in red states and far less in blue states, which can trouble and bias visualization.
 Note that the size of the points correspond to the number of police search per year for this race in the county considered

-As a conclusion : Non-Caucasian drivers have lower values for hit rates and threshold in all color of state.
-Moreover, the gap widens even more for hispanic drivers.
+As a conclusion : **Non-Caucasian drivers have lower values for hit rates and threshold, in all color of state, than white drivers.
+Moreover, this gap widens even more for hispanic drivers** !

 ## Statistics

 ## Our first observations
 Oops.
 Apparently there is a significant difference according to our statistical tests.
 But it's not obvious!
 How can we sharpen our study?
 The election results we used are state-wide.
-As they cover a very large population and a very large number of counties, they average and homogenize the results!
-For example, a blue county within a red state will distort our correlation study.
-In order to have more accurate results and more representative percentages of the population in each county, we will study blue counties VS red counties, and we will use the results county by county.
+As they cover a very large population and a very large number of counties, they average and homogenize the results !
+For example, a **blue county within a red state will distort our correlation study**.
+In order to have more accurate results and more representative percentages of the population in each county, we will study blue counties VS red counties, and we will use the results **county by county**.

 # Let's take a closer look !
 ## Texas counties blue/red repartition